 The costs of hiring Steuerberater is often well worth-it as it will optimize your expenses & maximize your tax return.

-If you don’t know where to start to look for one, you can use platforms like Ageras which connects freelancers to English-speaking Steuerberater all across Germany for free.
-More info on how to find an English-speaking Steuerberater in Berlin (but the advice works for elsewhere in Germany too).
+If you don’t know where to start to look for one: more info on how to find an English-speaking Steuerberater in Berlin (but the advice works for elsewhere in Germany too).

-Other resources to consider when becoming a freelancer in Germany
+Other resources to consider when freelancing in Germany

 - Make it in Germany: A government-owned website for skilled-workers wanting to move to Germany.
 It has information on setting up your own business.